spoonapps/docs/doc/test/jsunit/getting_started_karma.md

 }
 ```

-When adding additional launchers to your test, follow this pattern -- always specifying `base` and `config` as `WebDriver` and `webDriverConfig`, respectively.
+When adding additional launchers to your test, follow this pattern -- always specifying "base" and "config" as **WebDriver** and **webDriverConfig**, respectively.

 #### Run Your Karma Tests